 Marcelo has joined Bale and Hazard in the treatment room.
 The Brazilian had found a good vein of form in recent weeks and so his absence is another blow to Real Madrid at such a critical time of the season, although Ferland Mendy will be able to slot in at left back.
 The Frenchman has also found his way of late following his summer move from Lyon.

 Sergio Ramos is another who is doubtful for the league match against Barcelona, while centre back partner Raphael Varane similarly a concern.
 Dani Carvjal, Alphonse Areola, Alvaro Odriozola, Casemiro, Mariano Diaz and Vinicius Junior all have issues of their own, and there’s the long-term injury to Marco Asensio.

 Karim Benzema could also miss the clash with Barcelona.
 This would leave Real Madrid without their top scorer and spiritual leader.
 Ramos might be the one with the captain’s armband, but it’s the French striker who is the dynamo through which their play flows.
 Without Benzema, Real Madrid often lack direction, not to mention cutting edge in the final third.

 Real Madrid have built some momentum in recent weeks.
 Barcelona are not without their own problems right now and so Zidane and his players will surely be confident of victory in the first Clasico of the season.
 But it’s not quite clear what players will actually make the pitch.

 How well do you know European Football?
-Want to challenge the best English Fantasy Managers?
-Play www.epl-fantasy.com now.
+Want to challenge the best Spanish Fantasy Managers?
+Play www.liga-fantasy.com now.